Composition

 Prior to joining Air Canada, Mr. Headon worked in private practice in Montreal in the areas of labour, employment, human rights, privacy, and administrative law, as well as civil litigation.
 He has also taught Social Law and Administrative Law at the Faculty of Law of the National University of Rwanda.

-Mr. Headon has served the Canadian Bar Association in a number of capacities, including as a member of its Canadian Corporate Counsel Association Board from 2007- 2012.
-His work with the CBA, and in particular, the Legal Futures Initiative, which he chairs, were cited by Canadian Lawyer magazine when it included him in its 2013 and 2015 list of Canada’s 25 most influential lawyers.
+Mr. Headon has served the Canadian Bar Association in a number of capacities, including as its National President from 2013-14.
+His work with the CBA, and in particular, the Legal Futures Initiative, which he chaired, were cited by Canadian Lawyer magazine when it included him in its 2013 and 2015 list of Canada’s 25 most influential lawyers.
+His work was also recognized by the Barreau due Quebec which has award him the distinction of Avocat émérite.

 Mr. Headon earned his LL.B. and B.C.L. degrees from McGill University in 1996 and his B.A. from the University of Winnipeg in 1992.
 He has been a member of the Quebec Bar since 1997.

-Mr. Fred Headon currently serves as Chair of the Human Resources Committee and as a member of the Committee on Sustainability and the Executive Committee.
+Mr. Fred Headon currently serves as Chair of the Nominating, Governance and Ethics Committee and as a member of the Human Resources Committee and the Executive Committee.

 MATUSZEWSKI, Pierre Vice-Chair